A typical day in child care with Kate’s Place

 At Kate’s Place, our groups are unique.

-Each child who is enrolled into the Kate’s Place Early Education program are put into their own group based on Government Standards as well as the child’s specific needs and personal contributions.
+Each child who is enrolled into the Kate’s Place Early Education program are supported in their own group based on age, developmental milestones as well as the child’s specific needs and personal contributions.
 Each day at Kate’s Place is different - whether it is due to seasonal changes and special visits or even the interest and mood of individual children in the group, the pattern of the day is always different from the previous.

 Our curriculum is rich in music, which helps children to develop social and emotional skills, improved coordination, fine and gross motor skills, better concentration, focus, memory, language and speech, confidence and develop a love for learning.
 All of these skills and behaviours will play an important role in your child's future.

 With a number of different groups established, your child will always feel a part of the Kate’s Place family.